 Two major studies have been undertaken in relation to the development of an inland rail route between Melbourne and Brisbane.
 The first study, the North-South Rail Corridor Study (Department of Transport and Regional Services, 2006) considered potential corridors for the rail line.
-This study identified that the 'far western corridor' through Parkes would be the best option.
+This study identified that the 'far western corridor' (of which the Narrabri to North Star section forms part) would be the best option.

-In 2010 an Inland Rail Alignment Study analysed alternative rail corridor options in stages; in terms of operational, engineering and environmental factors.
+In 2010 an Inland Rail Alignment Study analysed alternative rail corridor options in stages in terms of operational, engineering and environmental factors.
 At each stage the options were analysed in sufficient detail to enable key decisions to be made and finally narrow the rail corridor options down to a single rail alignment.
 The successive stages of route analysis included: